allow users to upload images

 An example of a profile photo.
 This is a great way to allow users to upload images.

 So whenever Danny Forest submits an article, other Medium members can identify who he is and give him a follow.
-Sure, you can always talk with online users without a profile photo, but it’s nice to know who you’re interacting with.
+Sure, you can always talk with online users without a profile photo, but it’s nice to know who you’re interacting with (check out how to add and edit WordPress user profiles).

 Submit Images to a Gallery